Please ensure your vehicle and/or flat bed are safe and that you have the required insurance for transporting individuals.

 It is a parade insurance violation to throw or distribute anything while progressing down the parade route.
 Doing so encourages children watching the parade to come onto the parade route and risk injury.
 This is also part of our city parade agreement.

-The staging area will open at 7:00 a.m.
-Please arrive no later than 8:15 a.m. and have your entry ready to go at 9:30 a.m. at which time we will start pre-positioning entries for a prompt 10 a.m. start.
+The Staging Area will open at 7:30 a.m.
+Please arrive no later than 8:45 a.m. and have your entry ready to go at 9:45 a.m. at which time we will start pre-positioning entries for a prompt 10:00 a.m. start.
 Adjust your arrival time if you feel your unit will need more time.

-You may not park in the staging area unless your vehicle is to be driven in the Parade.
+Only vehicles that are being driven in the parade may be parked in the Staging Area.
 When you leave the staging area, you must not leave anything behind in the street.
-The streets will be reopened to traffic once you leave.
+The streets will be cleaned and reopened to traffic once you leave.

-If your entry includes vehicles or motorcycles, do not bring more vehicles or motorcycles than have been requested by the Parade Directors.
-They will not be permitted in the Parade; we just don't have the space and have to limit the number of these vehicles to 10.
+If your entry includes vehicles or motorcycles, do not bring more vehicles or motorcycles than have been approved by the Parade Directors.
+They will not be permitted in the Parade.
+We simply do not have the space and need to limit the number of motorcycles to 15 per unit.
+If units are merging together with one another to form a large group, motorcycles are still limited to 15 for the merged group.

 Your entry must stay 25-30 feet (2 car lengths) behind the entry in front of you.
 Please do NOT bunch up or allow a large gap to form in front of you.
 You may not stop to perform.